A Light Bulb Moment

 This is the view of the beech border at the bottom of the lawn.
 Not taken today, obviously.

 It’s currently a very high, dense green wall and really quite oppressive.
 But without the leaves on the trees we can better see the structure.
 The beech trees had their tops taken out a number of years ago and as a consequence are now rather ugly.
-The rhododendrons were planted a bit too close together.
-Believe it or not there are about eight of them in that row, all jostling for position with flowering diminishing a bit more each year.
+The rhododendrons were planted rather too close together.
+Believe it or not there are about eight of them in that row, all jostling for position with flowering diminishing a little more each year.

 But the real shame of all this?
 Just beyond and below the trees the river meanders through.
 We can hear it bubbling away, but from the main part of the garden can’t see it at all.
 We’ve always talked about removing the trees, relocating the rhododendrons and opening up the view, but how to cope with the steep drop in level at what would then be the edge of the lawn?